 The main goal of this document is to provide sufficient information on basic Linux and shell scripting usage to get started on introductory exercises.
 By the end of the Section called Basic Linux Usage you should be able to launch commands from the command-line, compose commands using pipes, and navigate in the filesystem.
 By the end of the Section called Basic Shell Scripting Using bash you should be able to write basic shell scripts to perform repetitive operations.

-Depending on your experience with Linux-like operating systems, there are different ways to use this document:
+Depending on your experience with Linux-like operating systems, follow one path (column) in the table below.

 Table 1.
 Roadmap through the document based on your experience with Linux